alvaroinckot/pylecular/README.md

 Here is a basic example of how to use Pylecular:

 For more complete examples, check the `/examples` folder in the repository.
-(The MathService example below seems to have some formatting and content issues compared to the GreeterService example above it, so it might be reviewed or removed in a future cleanup.
-For now, adding Middlewares section after it.)

 ```python
 from pylecular.context import Context
 from pylecular.service import Service